 Be aware that some lenders will provide extremely friendly offers in order to entice you.
 But, if an offer seems too good to be true when compared to other quotes, it likely is.

-Getting pre-approved for loans will help you get more specific and accurate offers than just requesting quotes.
+Getting pre-approved will help you get more specific and accurate offers than just requesting quotes.
 Pre-approval requires you to submit fairly standard information, including identifying information and basic financial information.
 They will use this information to determine the best offer they can make you.
 Many lenders will also perform a credit check at this stage.
 You should make sure that it is a soft credit inquiry so that it doesn't affect your credit score.

 Frequently Asked Questions